Ed-VanDerSar/Ed-VanDerSar.github.io/index.md

 Currently, I am pursuing a PhD degree in Applied Mathematics.
 My research is centered around applying probability theory to solve problems in biology.
 I am particularly interested in how probability models can help understand biological processes and phenomena, for instance: genetic variation, population dynamics, and the spread of mutations.

 ### Scientific interests:
+- Mathematical biology: population dynamics and ecology
     - Coalescent and Branching Processes
     - Phase-type theory
 - PDEs arising form probability theory and stochastic process
-- Mathematical models in population dynamics and ecology
+- Stochastic PDE's applied to biology and finance

 <div style="text-align:center;">